Object tracking: 2D and 3D tracking with ObjectTracker node

 Operating temperature

-The ambient operating temperature of RVC2-based devices is between -20°C and 50°C when fully utilizing the VPU.Similarly to the Power consumption, the max operating temperature depends on VPU utilization.
+The ambient operating temperature of RVC2-based devices is between -20°C and 50°C when fully utilizing the VPU.Similarly to the power consumption, the max operating temperature depends on VPU utilization.
 The higher the VPU utilization, the more heat the VPU will generate.
-The RVC2 VPU can continuously operate at 105 °C, after which the depthai library will automatically shut down the device (to avoid chip damage).To find out more, see our Operative Temperature documentation.
+The RVC2 VPU can continuously operate at 105 °C, after which the depthai library will automatically shut down the device (to avoid chip damage).To find out more, see our Operating Temperature documentation.

 Vibration Testing